 Anyway, I have loved chatting about autumn with you.
 Please bookmark the blog and stop by often.
 Glass making classes (no experience required for most) are on again in Melbourne right now.
 Just book in or drop me a message and I will let you know vacancies.

 Oh, and a slightly belated Happy Easter, everyone!

-Enjoy autumn!art art classes art glass autumn autumn colours blue skies chemistry chlorophyll colours equinox foliage glass classes leaves nature orange Planet Earth planting guide red science sculptural sculpture solstice Tasmania Victoria workshops
+Enjoy autumn!Tags: art art classes art glass autumn autumn colours blue skies chemistry chlorophyll colours equinox foliage glass classes leaves nature orange Planet Earth planting guide red science sculptural sculpture solstice Tasmania Victoria workshops